 Radiation Treatments for Kidney Cancer

-The mainstay of treatment for kidney cancer (renal cell carcinoma) is surgery.
-Typically, when a patient has kidney cancer, part or all of the kidney is removed, during a surgery called a nephrectomy.
-Sometimes, chemotherapy is needed as well.
-The ultimate combination of treatment depends on a number of factors, including the type, location and size of the tumor as well as the patient's age and general health.
-Renal cell carcinomas are tumors that originate, or start, within the kidneys.
-Some other types of cancer can originate within the kidney, and tumors can also develop in the kidneys after metastasizing from another site.
+The preferred treatment for kidney cancer (renal cell carcinoma) is surgery.
+Typically, when a patient has kidney cancer, part or all of the kidney is removed.
+This surgery is called a nephrectomy.
+Sometimes, chemotherapy is also needed.
+Your treatment plan depends on a number of factors, including the type, location and size of the tumor as well as your age and general health.
+Renal cell carcinomas are tumors that start in the kidneys.
+Some other types of cancer can start in the kidney, and tumors can also grow in the kidneys after metastasizing (spreading) from another site.

-Historically, radiation therapy has had a limited role in the treatment of kidney cancer, largely because renal cell carcinoma has classically been considered "radioresistant" - or resistant to the effects of radiation.
+Over the years, radiation therapy has had a small role in the treatment of kidney cancer.
+This is because renal cell carcinoma is usually considered "radioresistant" - or resistant to the effects of radiation.
 However, for some patients, there is a role for radiation therapy in kidney cancer.
-Radiation can be given over the course over 3-7 weeks.
+Radiation can be given over the course of several weeks.
 In this setting, a small amount of radiation is given each day.
-This is known as fractionated radiation therapy and can be given with either photon or particle therapy, including proton beam and carbon ion therapy.
+This is known as “fractionated radiation therapy” and can be given with either photon or particle therapy, including proton beam and carbon ion therapy.

-More recently, a type of treatment called stereotactic body radiation therapy (SBRT) has been developed and shown to be useful in the treatment of kidney cancers.
+More recently, a type of treatment called “stereotactic body radiation therapy (SBRT)” has been found to be useful in the treatment of kidney cancers.
 In this setting, a higher daily dose of radiation is given to a specific area of the kidney or surgical bed, using a fewer total number of treatments.
-Another type of radiation, known was intraoperative electron radiotherapy has also been used after surgery in the treatment of kidney cancer.
+Another type of radiation, known as “intraoperative electron radiotherapy” has also been used after surgery in the treatment of kidney cancer.

-In addition to treatments that are directed at the kidney, treatments are sometimes needed for other parts of the body to which kidney cancer has spread.
+In addition to treatments that are directed at the kidney, treatments are sometimes needed for other parts of the body where kidney cancer may have spread.
 These may include the bones and/or brain.

-Your radiation oncologist will work with your treatment team to decide on the best technique for your treatment.
+Your radiation oncologist will work with your treatment team to decide on the best plan for your treatment.

-The following treatment techniques are utilized to deliver fractionated radiation therapy and stereotactic body radiation therapy (SBRT).
-Your clinical team will decide which method is most appropriate for treating your particular case.
+The following treatment options are used to deliver fractionated radiation therapy and stereotactic body radiation therapy (SBRT).
+Your clinical team will decide which method is best for treating your particular case.

 Stereotactic body radiation therapy (SBRT) is a technique that is now commonly used for the lung and can also be applied to the kidney.
 Unlike fractionated radiation therapy, SBRT is delivered using higher doses of radiation with each session than is used with fractionated radiation therapy.

-In SBRT, a focused high-intensity beam of radiation is used to target the tumor.
-It can use several technologies to deliver this intense beam including:
+In SBRT, a focused high-intensity beam of radiation targets the tumor.
+There are several ways it delivers this intense beam including:

-- Intensity Modulated Radiation Therapy (IMRT): Multiple beams are used at different angles and the dose is dynamically modulated in different parts of the target area to conform to the size and shape of the target and to avoid the nearby normal organs, such as the liver, small bowel, and/or contralateral kidney which would decrease the risk of side effects.
+- Intensity Modulated Radiation Therapy (IMRT): Multiple beams are used at different angles.
+The dose is dynamically modulated (the intensity of the beam is changed) in different parts of the target area to conform to the size and shape of the tumor.
+This lets the beam avoid the nearby normal organs, such as the liver, small bowel, and/or the other kidney, which decreases the risk of side effects.

-- Volumetric Modulated Arc Therapy (VMAT): In VMAT, an advanced linear accelerator is used to circle around the patient at a speed that is up to eight times faster than what was previously possible with standard radiation therapy.
-Special software is used again to modulate the beam as it moves around the patient to deliver a high dose to the target and avoid the normal, non-cancerous tissue.
-VMAT can deliver the dose to the entire tumor in a single (or back-and-forth) rotation in a few minutes.
+- Volumetric Modulated Arc Therapy (VMAT): In VMAT, an advanced linear accelerator is used to circle around the patient at a speed that is up to eight times faster than what is possible with standard radiation therapy.
+Special software is used again to modulate the beam (change the intensity of the beam) as it moves around the patient.
+It delivers the dose to the entire tumor in a single (or back-and-forth) rotation in a few minutes.

-- Either IMRT or VMAT can be combined with image-guided radiation therapy (IGRT) which uses images taken just prior to the patient’s treatment.
-It then compares these images to what the images should look like based off of the planning scan.
+- Either IMRT or VMAT can be combined with image-guided radiation therapy (IGRT) which uses images taken before the patient’s treatment.
+It then compares these images to what the images should look like based on the planning scan.
 Sometimes it uses x-rays and sometimes it uses modified CT scans, known as cone-beam CT scans.
 In addition, small metallic markers can be implanted into or near the tumor before treatment starts.
 The location of markers is then compared to the original planning scan and an image right before the patient’s treatment.

-- The original planning scan, or simulation scan, is performed using computed tomography (CT scan), however, in addition to this, magnetic resonance imaging (MRI) and/or positron emission tomography (PET scan) can also be used in addition to CT to help define the area of the tumor.
+- The original planning scan, or simulation scan, is performed using computed tomography (CT scan).
+Magnetic resonance imaging (MRI) and/or positron emission tomography (PET scan) can also be used in addition to CT to help define the area of the tumor.

 There is a role for particle therapy in the treatment of kidney cancer, either using proton beam therapy or heavy particles such as carbon ion therapy.
-Both of these technologies may be used to spare organs uninvolved with cancer that are beyond the tumor itself.
+Both of these technologies may be used to spare healthy organs and tissue near the tumor.

-Lastly, intraoperative electron radiotherapy can be given after resection of a kidney tumor or after nephrectomy.
-It is administered in a single session while the patient is still in the operating room.
+Lastly, intraoperative electron radiotherapy can be given after a kidney tumor is removed or after a nephrectomy.
+The radiation is given in a single session while the patient is still in the operating room.
 The area targeted is where there may be microscopic tumor (few cells) left behind.
 Shielding devices are used to protect the surrounding normal tissue.
 This type of treatment can also be combined with fractionated radiotherapy, as described above, that begins after the patient has started recovering from surgery.

 Possible Side Effects of Radiation Treatment for Kidney Cancer

 The doses of radiation used to destroy cancer cells can also hurt normal cells.
-Thus the side effects are directly related to the area of the body being treated.
-Side effects are caused by the cumulative effect of radiation on the cells.
+The side effects are directly related to the area of the body being treated.
+Side effects are caused by the cumulative effect (total amount over time) of radiation on the cells.
 Most patients do not experience any side effects until a few weeks into their treatments.
-While side effects may be unpleasant, there are treatments to help manage them, and most side effects are temporary, disappearing gradually after therapy is complete.
+While side effects may be unpleasant, there are treatments to help manage them.
+Most side effects are temporary, disappearing over time when therapy is complete.

 Most radiation oncologists see their patients at least once a week while the patient is receiving treatment.
-This visit with the healthcare team serves as an opportunity to ask questions, discuss any side effects, and implement any necessary interventions to help relieve the side effects.
+This visit with the healthcare team is an opportunity to ask questions, discuss any side effects, and find out what works best to help relieve the side effects.
 However, you can report concerning symptoms anytime to the treatment team.